-Name of Complainant:

-For Students, School Attending:

-For Employees, Position and Location:

-Address, Phone Number and Email Address:

-Date(s) of Alleged Incident(s) of Harassment:

-Name of person(s) you believe harassed you or others:

-If the alleged harassment was toward another, please identify that person:

-Please describe in detail the incident(s) of alleged harassment, including where and when the incident(s) occurred.
-Please note any witnesses that may have observed the incident(s).
-Please include a description of any past incidents that may be related to this complaint.
-Attach additional pages if necessary.

-I certify that the information provided in this report is true, correct and complete to the best of my knowledge:

-Signature of Complainant Date

-Complaint Received By:

-(Principal or Compliance Officer)

-Date
+Name of Complainant: For Students, School Atter nding: For Employees, Position a nd Location: Address, Phone Number a nd Email Address: - - Date(s) of Alleged Incident (s) of Harassment: - Name of person(s) you bel ieve harassed you or others: - If the alleged harassment v was toward another, please identify that person: when the incident(s) occur ne incident(s) of alleged harassment, incred.
+Please note any witnesses that ma a description of any past incidents that a al pages if necessary. y have observed the I certify that the information best of my knowledge: n provided in this report is true, correct a nd complete to the Signature of Complainant Date Complaint Received By: (Principal or Compliance Officer) Date